 The Apollo is definitely sturdy and well-made.
 It is splash resistant and will even stand up to some light rain.

 The Apollo runs off of a rechargeable internal 2600 mA battery with an extra compartment for 3 AA backup batteries.
 There are two sets of "charge remaining" indicators that is helpful to for monitoring your charge.
-At max brightness, the lantern runs for 6 hours off of the internal battery and then will switch to AAs and run for another 18 hours.
+At maximum brightness, the lantern runs for 6 hours off of the internal battery and then will switch to AAs and run for another 18 hours.
 This is a great feature that allows you to recharge via an included micro-USB cable

 The idea of combining four portable lanterns into one is resourceful.
 However, this is a bit on the heavy and large side.
 At over two pounds and 7.7 x 7.8 x 12.9 inches in dimensions, you can see why.

-The Apollo is a solid purchase for those looking for a long-lasted and durable LED lantern.
+The Apollo is a solid purchase for those looking for a long-lasting and durable LED lantern.
 It will last you a while with its great battery life, additional battery pack, charging port, and great durability.